TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

-The RBQ model generalizes earlier quasi-linear models by incorporating realistic Alfv\'en eigenmode structures and pitch angle scattering using the constant of motion representaion.
-Unlike the local perturbative-pendulum approximation, the RBQ model employs an iterative procedure to handle eigenstructure variations within resonances, leading to a saturation level 2-3 times smaller than predicted by uniform mode structures.
-This model has been applied to DIII-D plasma with elevated $q$-profile, where beam ion profiles exhibit stiff transport properties, and initial results indicate robustness, numerical efficiency, and predictive capability for fast ion relaxation in present and future burning plasma experiments.
+The RBQ model \mc{extends} earlier quasi-linear (QL) models by incorporating realistic Alfv\'en eigenmode structures and pitch\mc{-}angle scattering \mc{effects in the constant-of-motion space formulation}~\mc{\cite{duarte_prl,GorelenkovNF24}.
+A key advancement is the inclusion of a window function for each fast ion resonating with the mode, refining the treatment of wave-particle interactions.} Unlike the local perturbative-pendulum approximation, the RBQ model employs an iterative procedure to \mc{account for} eigenstructure variations within resonances, \mc{often leading to a different} saturation level than predicted by uniform mode structures.
+This \mc{enhanced approach} has been applied to a DIII-D plasma with an elevated $q$-profile, where beam ion \mc{transport exhibits stiff characteristics~\cite{GorelenkovPoP19}.
+I}nitial results \mc{demonstrate the model's }robustness, numerical efficiency, and predictive capability\mc{, making it a powerful tool for studying} fast ion relaxation in \mc{both present-day} and future burning plasma experiments.

 The RBQ model involves a system of quasi-linear diffusion equations, including boundary conditions, governing the ion distribution function's evolution under the influence of multiple modes.
 The resonant frequency approach forms the basis of the RBQ methodology, accounting for the resonance broadening induced by multiple modes.
 The model captures the nonlinear resonant ion dynamics, providing accurate predictions of resonance broadening and saturation levels.